The Great Escape!

 Easy enough for even the least experienced riders, the Remutaka Cycle Trail is a great introduction to biking in New Zealand, featuring wide ocean views, peaceful lakes, challenging hills and gullies, and a lot of farmland.
 Organise your cycle and transport on Viator and Tripadvisor.
 Learn more in 10 Great Bike Trails on the North Island.

 5. Visit the Tui Brewery

 Probably the most iconic New Zealand beer, Tui is brewed in Mangatainoka.
 The brewery is open to visitors, offering tastings and a fun retail shop with a surprising variety of things “Tui”.
 Find out more in 5 Damn Good Brewery Tours in New Zealand.

 The region has two main beaches, Riversdale and Castlepoint.
 Both are great for surfing and swimming with Castlepoint featuring the iconic Castlepoint Lighthouse.
 Worth checking out, for sure!

 The Tararua Forest Park is a great escape only minutes from Masterton.
-Climb up to Mitre Peak for a great view at over 1500 metres above sea level!
+Climb up to Mitre Peak for a great view at over 1,500 metres (4,921 feet) above sea level!

 The small town of Featherston is home to the world’s last remaining fell engine.
 To find more about it and its history, head to the Fell Locomotive Museum.